 - Republican House, Republican Senate +330

 1. What is the function of the Senate?

 The function of the Senate is to write and vote on new bills that could potentially turn into laws.
-The Senate, along with the House of Representatives, acts as part of checks and balances system to ensure that no branch of the federal government overpowers another.
-Out of the 100 seats in the Senate, two seats are allocated for each state to ensure all states enjoy equal representation when making federal laws.
+The Senate, along with the House of Representatives, acts as part of the "checks and balances" system to ensure that no branch of the federal government overpowers another.
+The Senate also serves as the court in any Presidential impeachment trial, as we saw in 2019-2020 during Trump's impeachment proceedings.